influxdata/docs-v2/content/influxdb/v2.6/reference/config-options.md

 ### query-queue-size
 Maximum number of queries allowed in execution queue.
 When queue limit is reached, new queries are rejected.
-Setting to 0 will allow an unlimited number of queries.
+Setting to `0` allows an unlimited number of queries in the queue.

 **Default:** `0`